MSLNZ/msl-nlf/docs/example_gtc.rst

     pip install GTC

-As defined in the GUM, the calibration curve is
+As defined in Appendix H3 of the GUM, the calibration curve is

 .. math::